-Red Balloon recognises that children may be vulnerable to extremist ideology and radicalisation and that protecting children from this risk forms part of the organisation's safeguarding response.
+RBET-Aylesbury recognises that students may be vulnerable to extremist ideology and radicalisation and that protecting students from this risk forms part of our safeguarding response.

-Red Balloon management will ensure that all DSLs and safeguarding trustees have undertaken Prevent awareness training and that all staff receive training about their Prevent duty.
-Through appropriate training we will ensure that staff are alert to changes in children' behaviour which could indicate they need help or protection.
-Concerns that a child is at risk of radicalisation must be referred to the DSL in the usual way.
+We will ensure that the DSL and safeguarding governor have undertaken Prevent awareness training and that all staff receive training about their Prevent duty.

+Through appropriate training we will ensure that staff are alert to changes in students' behaviour which could indicate they need help or protection.
+Concerns that a student is at risk of radicalisation must be referred to the DSL in the usual way.
 If appropriate, the DSL will make a Channel referral.